Posted on Leave a comment

 If you join the Sewing Huddle on Facebook I will be sharing tips for finding supplies, creating a unique cover, and customizing your Sketchbook Jacket.
 I will answer questions and give tips for making your jacket fit your needs.

 There is no cost to sign up for the Stitch along.
 You will need the Sketchbook Jacket PDF pattern.
-Here is a link to purchase the pattern and join the mailing list for the Sew Along.
+Here is a link to purchase the pattern.
 You will also find an invite to the Facebook group in the email so you can join all the fun.

 I would love for you to come sew with me.